paulipa/sico-wiki/linknet-help-and-guides/open-null-province.md

 You can use our freight service to ship items to Feythabolis.
 The freight calculator is located at https://auth.eve-linknet.com/freight/calculator

 Keep in mind that due to the extremely long route this is not an express shipping service.
 Collateral is currently not used in this route and the corporation the contracts are assigned to are managed only by trusted players.
 In an event off loss of freight we will try to reimbush your loss with our best cababilities.

+All the information you will need is given on the freight calculator.
+Please use the settings given by the calculator when creating your courier contracts.

+> Assembled Containers or Plastic Wrap are not allowed in the courier contracts {.is-danger}

 ## Getting to Feythabolis